 If your company’s existing information is already scattered throughout multiple platforms, don’t fret.
 With Tettra, you can aggregate information from Google Docs, Dropbox, GitHub, and more applications all into your internal wiki.

-Your internal wiki can answer repetitive questions
+Your internal knowledge base can answer repetitive questions

 In October 2019, Slack discovered that their paid customers spend more than 90 minutes actively messaging their colleagues each workday.
 It’s likely that many of those messages are from team members asking questions or requesting clarifications.
 That’s a lot of back-and-forth you can snip out of your day.